hashicorp/terraform-website/content/source/docs/cloud/api/workspaces.html.md

 Properties without a default value are required.

-Note that workspaces without an associated VCS repository only use the `auto-apply`, `terraform-version`, and `working-directory`.

 Key path                                      | Type           | Default          | Description
 ----------------------------------------------|----------------|------------------|------------
 `data.type`                                   | string         |                  | Must be `"workspaces"`.